ui5-community/ui5-ecosystem-showcase/packages/cds-plugin-ui5/README.md

 ### Configuration

-The plugin accepts configuration to control the mount path for the embedding into the CAP server and selected configuration options for the UI5 server middlewares which are embedded into the mount path of the CAP server.
+The plugin accepts configuration to control the mount path for the embedding into the CDS server and selected configuration options for the UI5 server middlewares which are embedded into the mount path of the CDS server.

 #### Mount Path